septentrio-gnss/septentrio_gnss_driver/README.md

     + default: `tcp://192.168.3.1:28784 `
   + `serial`: specifications for serial communication
     + `baudrate`: serial baud rate to be used in a serial connection.
 Ensure the provided rate is sufficient for the chosen SBF blocks.
 For example, activating MeasEpoch (also necessary for /gpsfix) may require up to almost 400 kBit/s.
-    + `rx_serial_port`: determines to which (virtual) serial port of the Rx we want to get connected to, e.g. USB1 or COM1
     + `hw_flow_control`: specifies whether the serial (the Rx's COM ports, not USB1 or USB2) connection to the Rx should have UART HW flow control enabled or not
       + `off` to disable UART HW flow control, `RTS|CTS` to enable it
     + default: `921600`, `USB1`, `off`